vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 INTRODUCTION TO THE TANTRALOKA

 Maheśvara's cult' as did his master Abhinava.
-He seems to have enjoyed a fairly long life, as he talks of being quite ripe in age when he completed the remained Tantraloka Viveka.
+He seems to have enjoyed a fairly long life, as he talks of being quite ripe in age when he completed the remained Tantrāloka Viveka.
 His mission might have abortive had it not received tremendous encouragement from his royal patron Rajaraja alias Jayasimha, whose inspiration proved to be the real instrument behind the writing of the Viveka.

-(II) The Tantralokaviveka
+(II) The Tantrālokaviveka

 a

 (a) AN EXTENSION OF AND SUPPLEMENT TO THE TANTRĀLOKA

-Composition of the Tantralokaviveka was a life- time mission for Jayaratha.
+Composition of the Tantrālokaviveka was a life- time mission for Jayaratha.
 He worked assiduously for a major part of his life and the day his mammoth undertaking reached fruition, a feeling of creative joy overtook him.
 It was the result of a persistent, regular, long-drawn hard work in discovering the essential meaning of Abhinava's magnum opus.
 The successful completion seems to be the end result of his exploiting all the existing source material.
-In this sense the Tantralokaviveka is not just a commen- tary, it is the continued extension of the Tantraloka.
+In this sense the Tantrālokaviveka is not just a commen- tary, it is the continued extension of the Tantrāloka.

 1. कृतिः श्रीराजानकमहामाहेश्वराचार्यजयरथस्य ॥